Remarks on the inverse Galois problem over function fields

 \section{Lifting Galois representations over function fields}

-We begin with the following slight improvement of a lifting theorem of Fakhruddin--Khare--Patrikis \cite[Theorem E]{fkp:aut} in the function field case.
+We begin with the following variant of a lifting theorem of Fakhruddin--Khare--Patrikis \cite[Theorem E]{fkp:aut} in the function field case.
 Recall that $F$ is a function field of characteristic $p$, let $\ell$ be a prime distinct from $p$.

 \begin{thm} Suppose $\ell \gg_G 0$ (i.e. $\ell$ is large enough relative to the root datum of $G$).
 Let $\rhobar \colon \Gamma_{F,S} \to G(k)$ be a continuous representation.
 Fix an integer $t$, and fix a lift $\mu \colon \Gamma_F \to G^{ab}(\cO)$ of $\bar{\mu} \colon \Gamma_F \to G^{ab}(k)$.
 Assume that \begin{enumerate} \item $H^1(G(K/F), \rhobar(\fg^{\der})^*)=0$, where $K=F(\rhobar, \mu_{\ell})$. \item $H^0(\Gamma_F, \rhobar(\fg^{\der}))=H^0(\Gamma_F, \rhobar(\fg^{\der})^*)=0$. \item There is no surjection of $\F_{\ell}[\Gamma_F]$-modules $\rhobar(\fg^{\der}) \onto W$ for some $\F_{\ell}[\Gamma_F]$-module subquotient $W$ of $\rhobar(\fg^{\der})^*$. \end{enumerate} Then there exist a finite set of primes $\widetilde{S}$ containing $S$ and a lift $\rho \colon \Gamma_{F,\widetilde{S}} \to G(\cO)$ such that \begin{itemize} \item $\rho$ has multiplier $\mu$. \item $\rho(\Gamma_F) \supset \widehat{G^{\der}}(\cO) \coloneqq \Ker( G^{\der}(\cO) \to G^{\der}(k) )$. \item For any $v \in S$, $\rho|_{\Gamma_{F_v}}$ is an $\cO$-point of $R_{\rhobar|_{\Gamma_{F_v}}}^{\mr,\Box}$, where $R_{\rhobar|_{\Gamma_{F_v}}}^{\mr,\Box}$ is an $\cO$-formally smooth quotient of the universal lifting ring for $\rhobar|_{\Gamma_{F_v}}$ constructed in \cite{bct}. \end{itemize} \end{thm}